htcondor/htcondor/docs/automated-workflows/dagman-scripts.rst

    consider.
 In the first case, all jobs within the cluster are successful; the value of ``$RETURN`` will be 0, indicating success.
    In the second case, one or more jobs from the cluster fail.
-When *condor_dagman* sees the first terminated event for a job that failed, it assigns that job's return value as the value of ``$RETURN``, and it attempts to remove all remaining jobs within the cluster.
+When :tool:`condor_dagman` sees the first terminated event for a job that failed, it assigns that job's return value as the value of ``$RETURN``, and it attempts to remove all remaining jobs within the cluster.
 Therefore, if multiple jobs in the cluster fail with